1. StreamsHub Console overview

 Log in to the Kafka cluster in the StreamsHub Console, then click Consumer Groups.

-From the Consumer Groups page, click the name of the consumer group you want to inspect.
+On the Consumer Groups page, click the name of the consumer group you want to inspect.

 Click on the right arrow (>) next to a member ID to view the topic partitions a member is associated with, as well as any possible consumer lag.